 Materials and Methods

-An exploratory and descriptive research design was adopted for the present study to examine the relationship between self-concept and communication training needs among postgraduate agricultural students.
+The study adopted an exploratory and descriptive research design.
+As such the researcher examined the relationship between self-concept and communication training needs among postgraduate agricultural students.
 Three prominent agricultural institutions in India were purposively selected based on their performance in the National Institutional Ranking Framework (NIRF) 2024, which evaluates universities across parameters such as research and professional practice, graduation outcomes, outreach and inclusivity, and perception.
 To capture diversity in institutional structure, the study included one Deemed University (Indian Agricultural Research Institute, IARI), one State Agricultural University (G.B.
 Pant University of Agriculture and Technology, GBPUAT), and one Central University with an agricultural faculty (Banaras Hindu University, BHU).
 All three institutions ranked among the top agricultural universities in India, making them representative of high-performing institutions that contribute significantly to agricultural education.

-The study targeted postgraduate students enrolled in agricultural programs at the selected universities.
-Respondents were required to be currently registered in a master’s or doctoral program and to have exposure to academic communication activities such as coursework, seminars, and research presentations.
+Postgraduate students enrolled in agricultural programs at the selected universities were targeted.
+Respondents were students registered in a master’s or doctoral program and exposed to academic communication activities such as coursework, seminars, and research presentations.
 Using stratified sampling, seventy students from each institution were selected, resulting in a total sample of 210 respondents.
 Efforts were made to include students from multiple agricultural disciplines to ensure broader representation of postgraduate agricultural education contexts.